 The forest is teeming with activity: fungi transform dead logs into nutrients, roots entangle themselves with the earth, and strong winds break resilient boughs.
 Like the forest, the human body functions according to a complex system of agents - from the micro bacteria in the gut to the pores of the skin.
-The built world has often been rendered in opposition to these processes of nature.
-As a vessel through which the world is experienced, the body is an intermediary between raw matter and fabricated things.
-The planet is suffused with human life, and there is a critical tension between human production and the well-being of the biosphere.
-Is there an ecological benefit to dissolving the division between the human-made and the organic?
-Through making, I hope the work unearths a way to be enchanted on a damaged planet.
+The built world has often been rendered in opposition to these organic processes.
+As a vessel through which the world is experienced, the body is an intermediary between the natural world and the human-made.
+As a body living in the Anthropocene, I question the relationship between human production and the well-being of the biosphere.
+Is there an ecological benefit to acknowledging the agency of non-human forces and dissolving the binary between humans and nature?